15 Best Sewing Subscription Boxes To Bring Joy

 Every kit includes two charm packs (each with forty-two 5″x5″ pieces) of color-coordinated cotton fabrics.

-While purchasing this subscription kit at the regular price is more expensive than purchasing two charm packs from a craft store, the intangible “value” comes from the 6 free Charm Pack quilting projects that appear with your first order.
+While purchasing this subscription kit at the regular price is more expensive than purchasing two charm packs from a craft store, the intangible “value” comes from the six free Charm Pack quilting projects that appear with your first order.

 B. Annie’s Fat Quarter Kit